Post-classical history: Americas

+Cultural areas of the Americas prior to European contact.

 The post-classical era of the Americas can be considered set at a different time span from that of Afro-Eurasia.
 As the developments of Mesoamerican and Andean civilization differ greatly from that of the Old World, as well as the speed at which it developed, the post-classical era in the traditional sense does not take place until near the end of the medieval age in Western Europe.
 (Note: Furthermore how these terms are used depend on the location within the Americas being discussed.
 For example, the Late-Classic period in Measoamerica is categorized for the years 600-900, while Post Classical began after 900.
 For the continental United States, Post-Classical History began after 1200.)

 As such, for the purposes of this article, the Woodland period and Classic stage of the Americas will be discussed here, which takes place from about 400 to 1400.
 For the technical post-classical stage in American development which took place on the eve of European contact, see Post-Classic stage.